-Can I make a claim for my child being injured on a playground or park?
+Can I make a playground accident claim for my child injury claims for playground accidents?

 Research indicates that there are roughly 40,000 children injured on public parks and playground equipment each year.
 Although, we are pleased to say, it rarely happens, some incidents do result in death.

-A recent survey by ROSPA found that the playground and public park equipment injuries sustained to children can be broken down into the following percentages:
+A recent survey by The Royal Society for the Prevention of Accidents, (ROSPA) found that the playground and public park equipment injuries sustained to children can be broken down into the following percentages:

 Swings 40% (Falls from, being hit on the head and face by swings)

 Climbers 23% (Falling from, legs caught in the climbing frame, and bumped heads)

 Slides 21% ( Getting stuck on the slide, banging head on the slide, or cuts and burns)